 Non-Player Characters (NPCs)

-As the GM, you need to control all of the characters in your world, and if you want your players to move down a certain path or pursue a certain goal, it’s up to you to get your NPCs to point your characters in the right direction.
+As the GM, you need to control all of the characters in your world that aren’t being controlled by your players, and if you want your players to move down a certain path or pursue a certain goal, it’s up to you to get your NPCs to point your characters in the right direction.
 Each NPC your players will interact with should have its own character sheet so you know what its qualities are if you need them to perform any actions—your NPCs should be subject to the same rules as your players unless you have a real good reason not to.
-Having even the most basic of information for NPCs your players interact with will be helpful to you, and depending on how they interact, you can even decide to turn them into more significant characters later!
+Having even the most basic of information for NPCs your players interact with, like a list of qualities and their levels, will be helpful to you, and depending on how they interact, you can even decide to turn them into more significant characters later!

 The most basic of quests are a simple string of scenarios and situations laid end to end, but as more of these basic situations line up, the more resources you as the GM can reap to build connections between them.
 If you build connections between the building your players are in collapsing and your government collapsing, then maybe you’ll get the idea to add a rebel group that’s destroying buildings.
 Maybe your players agree with the rebels and decide to join them; now you have a whole lot of possibilities open up!
 Suddenly the government is the enemy, and your players have to deal with the rebellion being crushed.
 What would the government in your world do?
 That creates new scenarios and situations to string your players along to an overarching goal.